Community Fibre vs Hyperoptic broadband

 Read more about the best broadband in London, or compare broadband deals in your area.

-Overall Winner: Community Fibre offers cheaper prices overall, with a better customer service record, although there's little in it with Hyperoptic also proving to be a good choice.
+Overall winner: Community Fibre offers cheaper prices than Hyperoptic, with a marginally better customer service record, although there's little in it with Hyperoptic also proving to be a good choice.

 Londoners able to access services from either of these full fibre broadband providers are lucky.
 Those able to choose between them are even luckier, and it's a tight race that may well depend on whether customers want the fastest available services.